UCSC-Hydrogeology/fehmToolkit/README.md

     conda create -n fehmtk python=3.9
     ```

+1. Follow the instructions in [Getting set up with Git and Github](https://github.com/UCSC-Hydrogeology/fehmToolkit/wiki/Getting-set-up-with-Git-and-GitHub), unless you have everything set up already.

 1. Clone the repository to your local code directory (`~/code` in this case):

     ```zsh